aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/implementing-non-sequential-ranges/_index.md

 type: docs
 weight: 700
 url: /javascript-cpp/implementing-non-sequential-ranges/
-description: Learn how to create named non-sequential ranges with Aspose.Cells for JavaScript via C++.
-Use non-adjacent cell ranges effectively.
+description: Learn how to create named non‑sequential ranges with Aspose.Cells for JavaScript via C++.
+Use non‑adjacent cell ranges effectively.
 ---

 {{% alert color="primary" %}}

 Normally, named ranges are rectangular with cells continuous and adjacent to each other.
-But sometimes, you may need to use a non-sequential cell range in which cells are not adjacent.
-Aspose.Cells for JavaScript via C++ supports creating a named range with non-adjacent cells.
+But sometimes, you may need to use a non‑sequential cell range in which cells are not adjacent.
+Aspose.Cells for JavaScript via C++ supports creating a named range with non‑adjacent cells.

 {{% /alert %}}

-The code sample below shows how to create a named non-sequential range with Aspose.Cells for JavaScript via C++.
+The code sample below shows how to create a named non‑sequential range with Aspose.Cells for JavaScript via C++.

 ```html
 <!DOCTYPE html>